Cycle Consistency as Reward: Learning Image-Text Alignment without Human Preferences: Direct Preference Optimization

 \subsection{Results}

-\paragraph{Image-to-text generation.} To our surprise, DPO finetuning with CyclePrefDB-I2T enhances the base model's performance across \textit{all} vision-language tasks -- including detailed captioning, perception, reasoning, and hallucination -- although our dataset only contains captioning instructions.
-Despite our narrow task instruction and smaller size, it achieves comparable or superior results to VLFeedback, a preference dataset annotated by GPT-4V across VQA, captioning, classification, reasoning, conversation, and red teaming instructions.
+\paragraph{Image-to-text generation.} To our surprise, DPO fine-tuning with CyclePrefDB-I2T enhances the base model's performance across \textit{all} vision-language tasks---including detailed captioning, perception, reasoning, and hallucination---although our dataset only contains captioning instructions.
+Despite our narrow task instruction and smaller dataset size, it achieves comparable or superior results to VLFeedback, a preference dataset annotated by GPT-4V across VQA, captioning, classification, reasoning, conversation, and red teaming instructions.

 \paragraph{Text-to-image generation.} Table~\ref{tab:t2i_dpo} reports evaluation results on T2I-CompBench and DrawBench (scores from 1 to 100) and PartiPrompts (scores from 1 to 10), where higher is better.
-Across all categories, the model trained on CyclePrefDB-T2I outperforms the base SD1.5 model and is comparable with or outperforms the Pick-A-Pic model on complex prompts, which is particularly a challenge for SD1.5.
-Qualitative results are shown in the Appendix~\ref{fig:ddpo_t2i}.
+Across all categories, the model trained on CyclePrefDB-T2I outperforms the base model and is comparable with or outperforms the Pick-A-Pic model especially on complex prompts, which is particularly a challenge for Stable Diffusion 1.5.
+See Figure~\ref{fig:detailcapsbench} and Appendix~\ref{fig:ddpo_t2i} for qualitative results.